If a Three Year Old Can Understand Cooperation…

 While collaboration also typically involves groups from the same sector, it is based on an abundance mindset, with the intent of working together to create a bigger pie for all.
 The groups develop new shared goals that promote the efforts of the larger collective, exchanging individual approaches for new ways to share information, resources, and responsibilities.
 By way of example, I used to be part of a collaborative that resulted in joint advocacy and training for recreation practitioners across a region of twelve municipalities.

 Collective impact is a phrase coined by the Stanford Social Innovation Review to describe groups from different sectors coming together to solve a specific social problem.
-For example an entire community might come together to tackle poverty or to get people more physically active.
+Today there are many examples of communities who have come together to tackle complex issues such as poverty, addictions, or to get people more physically active.

 While cooperation and collaboration are good places to begin working together, they typically result in change that reforms — not necessarily the transformative change that is the result of collective impact.

-While community impact is more complex given that it is an inclusive community-driven movement involving self-selected citizens, organizations, government, and businesses, it typically leads to transformational change and nimble, responsive communities positioned for the future.
+While community impact is more complex given that it is an inclusive community-driven movement involving self-selected citizens, organizations, government, and businesses, it typically leads to the trusted relationships that are essential for transformational change and nimble, responsive organizations and communities positioned for the future.

-So while our youngest may not be a genius, I think as a young man, he would agree that more cooperation, collaboration, and collective impact is exactly what our communities need.
+So while our youngest may not be a genius, I think as a young man, he would agree that more cooperation, collaboration, collective impact, and community transformation are exactly what our communities need.